pandemic-patch/zeemzCore/README.md

 *Flow*

 ## Licenses
+*Zeemz: Kitty Vortex* is Copyright (c) 2020 Monique Finley and Jennifer Landry.
+All Rights Reserved. <br />
 *Zeemz: The Versipisces Secret* is Copyright (c) 2020 Monique Finley and Jennifer Landry.
 All Rights Reserved. <br />
 *The Pu'Shing Bhu'Tons 'Verse* is Copyright (c) 2020 Monique Finley and Jennifer Landry.
 All Rights Reserved. <br />
 *The Pu'Shing Bhu'Tons Series* is Copyright (c) 2020 Monique Finley.
 All Rights Reserved. <br />